 1. ANCHOR CHART: Introduce Similes by using the anchor chart.
 Have a discussion: What is a simile?

-4. TAKE NOTES: Printable: Choose one of the differentiated interactive notebook pages or use the mini-anchor chart for the student notebooks.
+4. PAGES TO TAKE NOTES: Printable: Choose one of the differentiated interactive notebook pages or use the mini-anchor chart for the student notebooks.
 GOOGLE AND PPT: Fill in the boxes.

 5. ILLUSTRATIONS: Illustrate the simile in each section.
 (Not included in digital)

 6. PRACTICE PAGES: The practice is set up in a step-by-step process with #1 practice being the easiest.
-Use all three practices OR DIFFERENTIATE: You may opt to use Practice 1 for struggling students, Practice 2 for students on level, and Practice 3 for higher achievers.
+Use all three practices OR DIFFERENTIATE: You may opt to use Practice 1 for students who need less of a challenge, Practice 2 for students on level, and Practice 3 for students who need a challenge.

 PRACTICE 1- STEPS 1-3 – IDENTIFY